yuvalmGS/gigaspaces-wiki-jekyll/xap97/slow-consumer.markdown

 The LRMI thread pool queue size parameter, measured in **Objects**, configures the client and space server communication queue maximum size when processing incoming requests.

+{% info%}
-{% exclamation %} In general, you should have a different LRMI thread pool queue size value for clients and for the space server.
+In general, you should have a different LRMI thread pool queue size value for clients and for the space server.
+{%endinfo%}

 When the LRMI thread pool queue size in the client side reached its limit (client can't consume incoming notifications), the client will stop consuming incoming network packets.
 This in return will initiate the slow consumer mechanism at the space side that will cancel the client notify registration.